OLD COMPTON STREET, SOHO, 1960

 Art by Peter Edwards.

-Visible are shop signs in Greek, Italian and French, and historically identifiable businesses, such as the white fronted French grocery shop, the Heaven & Hell coffee bar ('Inferno e Paradiso'), 'Going Gay' Jewelery, La Tosta restaurant, and The Swiss Hotel and Tavern.
+Visible are shop signs in Greek, Italian and French, and historically identifiable businesses, such as the white fronted French grocery shop, the Heaven & Hell coffee bar ('Inferno e Paradiso'), Gone Gay Jewelery (Going Gay Jewelery its actual name) , La Tosta restaurant, and The Swiss Hotel and Tavern.

-The hungover looking figure on the right distinctly resembles the painter Francis Bacon, for whom Soho was a bohemian playground - Daniel Farson wrote of Bacon's "mornings when he was grey and nearly sightless from fatigue after drinking and gambling through the night".
+The hungover-looking figure on the right bears a distinct resemblance to the painter Francis Bacon, for whom Soho was a bohemian playground - Daniel Farson wrote of Bacon's "mornings when he was grey and nearly sightless from fatigue after drinking and gambling through the night".